 #60 Cheyney University of Pennsylvania

-If you’re looking for a historically black college that’s affordable and small, then look no further than Cheyney University of Pennsylvania.
+If you’re looking for a historically black college that’s affordable and small, then look no further than the Cheyney University of Pennsylvania.
 With an impressive 12:1 student to faculty ratio, Cheyney is considered the nation’s oldest HBCU.
 Around 95% of enrolled students receive some sort of financial aid to help with the rising cost of higher education.
 Students can choose from a variety of undergraduate majors, including options like Pre-Medicine, Aquaculture, Forensics, Graphic Design, and Hotel, Restaurant, and Tourism Management.
-Adventure seeking students will also have the opportunity for a study abroad experience.
+Adventure-seeking students will also have the opportunity for a study abroad experience.
 Cheyney University is accredited by the Middle States Commission on Higher Education.